TickTeam/guide-tt/ios_app/4_how_to_share_a_task_list.md

 **-Option 2: Share via link**

-1.Open TickTick on mobile and select a list.
+1.Open TickTick on your iOS device and select a list.

-2.Tap the option menu in the upper right hand corner of the screen to select “Share”.
+2.Tap the option menu in the upper right hand corner to select “Share”.

 3.Tap add icon in the upper right hand corner of the page.